-In this article we’ll take a deep dive into how you can use data to identify high purchase intent keywords for your content marketing.
+In this article, we’ll take a deep dive into how you can use data to identify high purchase intent keywords for your content marketing.

 What are high purchase intent keywords?

-- Informational – how, what is, best way to, alternatives to, guide, tutorial
+- Informational – How, what is, best way to, alternatives to, guide, tutorial

-- Navigational – [brand name] + website, [product name], locations near me, Twitter, reviews
+- Navigational – [Brand name] + website, [product name], locations near me, Twitter, reviews

-- Transactional – buy, top, order, discount, price, coupon
+- Transactional – Buy, top, order, discount, price, coupon

-Note: There’s also a 4th type that some SEOs separate out called commercial investigation, that includes keywords like best, top, review, comparison, [brand] vs [competitor], and the like.
+Note: There’s also a fourth type that some SEOs delineate called commercial investigation, which includes keywords like “best,” “top,” “review,” “comparison,” “[brand] vs. [competitor],” and the like.

 Google recognizes that users are no longer following a linear path from awareness to purchase.
-Instead, users are searching by intent and looking to get immediate answers.
-As a result, keyword intent shouldn’t be ignored when planning your content marketing strategy.
+Instead, users are searching by intent and hoping to find immediate answers.

-Keyword intent can be used to target potential customers at various stages of the buyer journey.
-Informational keywords should be incorporated into informative and helpful content pieces aimed at consumers who are still in the awareness stage of the buyer journey.
-Meanwhile, using high intent keywords will enable you to reach consumers in the consideration and conversion stages of the marketing funnel.
+Keyword intent can target potential customers at various stages of the buyer journey.
+Informational keywords should be integrated into informative content pieces aimed at consumers who are still in the awareness stage.
+Meanwhile, high intent keywords will reach consumers in the consideration and conversion stages of your marketing funnel.

-2) Boost conversions and cost efficiency
+2) Boost conversions and cost-efficiency

 How to identify high buyer intent keywords

-Maximizing your visibility and generating high website traffic with informational blog posts is great.
-But if those people aren’t converting, you may need to consider incorporating high intent keywords into your content marketing strategy.
+Maximizing your visibility and generating website traffic with informational blog posts is great.
+But if those people aren’t converting, you need to start incorporating high intent keywords in your content marketing strategy.

 1) Analyze the performance of your current keywords

-By setting the secondary dimension to Landing Page you can see which page of your website they landed on when using each of these queries.
-From here, you can then analyze various performance metrics to gauge the success of your content and whether you need to improve the keywords used in these articles.
+If you set the secondary dimension to “Landing Page,” you can see which web page users landed on when using each query.
+From here, you can then review various performance metrics to gauge the success of your content and whether you need to alter the keywords used in these articles.

 2) Use keyword analysis tools

 Long-tail keywords with lower search volume are most likely to be used by consumers in the transactional stage of the buyer journey.
-By using Moz’s Keyword Explorer tool to identify long-tail keywords with low search volume, you can yield positive results for your website’s conversion rate.
+By identifying these long-tail keywords, you can increase your website’s conversion rate.